adrianodemarino/build-detection-VCF/README.md

 # Build Detection VCF/BCF

 Python script to detect genomic build from a VCF/BCF file.
-Use the coordinates of common variants to identify the build / assembly of a genotype file that is being loaded.
+Use the coordinates of common variants to identify the build / assembly of a VCF/BCF file that is being loaded.
+Upload WGS or VCF from chip array data.

 ## Dependencies
 ```python